Manila Science High School: History

+21st century

 The new millennium ushered in the arrival of Susan A. Yano, the fourth principal, the completion of the Antonio Maceda Building, and the revival of the Manila Science High School Alumni Association.

 During the tenure of principal Flora A. Valdez, a government project in the Amadome was completed in time for the new school year, being formally inaugurated and turned over by Manila 5th District Representative Amado Bagatsing, the project's namesake, on September 8, 2010.

 Due to the implementation of laws for the May 2010 polls, Manila Science did not have a principal until such time that the elected Mayor of Manila appointed new school administrators.

 A groundbreaking ceremony for the construction of a new 10-storey building with a roof deck was held on July 26, 2021, during the mayorship of Isko Moreno.
 The new building would occupy a 3,690.80 sqm lot on the site of the main building and the Antonio Maceda building.
 Each floor would cover 2,466.88 m2 and have two offices.
 There would be five elevators, each with a 24-person capacity.
 All of the 158 classrooms — each measuring 168 m2 — will be fully airconditioned.
 Other planned facilities for the new building include a 189 m2 library, a 270 m2 canteen, a 459 m2 auditorium, a 777 m2 gymnasium and a 1,187.56 m2 outdoor sports arena.
 On December 14, 2023, the new building was inaugurated and was turned-over to the school administration by Mayor Honey Lacuna.
+At that time, Mr. June Hayden R. Sinson was serving as the School Principal of Manila Science High School.
+He led the institution through the height of the COVID-19 pandemic and oversaw MaSci’s transition to online learning modalities.

+In September 2021, the leadership was turned over to Dr. Ligaya G. Quides, who served as the Concurrent Principal while also holding the position of Principal at Raja Soliman Science and Technology High School.
+She later retired from government service.

+On November 4, 2022, Mr. Manolo G. Peña was formally installed as the 13th Principal of Manila Science High School.
+He was known for his unifying slogan: “One MaSci” and “Talino para sa Kapwa”, which reflected his vision of inclusive excellence.

+From February 2024 to July 2024, Dr. Roland L. Dela Cruz assumed the role of Concurrent Principal, temporarily leading the school while also serving as principal of Manuel A. Roxas High School.
+His stewardship ensured continuity in leadership until the appointment of the next principal.

+On July 15, 2024, Mr. Mark Gil V. Tabor, former Head Teacher of Science, returned as the 15th Principal of Manila Science High School and began the full implementation of face-to-face classes in the newly turned-over 10-storey building, and strengthened the mechanism of school’s child protection policy.
+He currently serves as principal.